ydb-platform/ydb/ydb/docs/en/core/concepts/datamodel/_includes/table.md

 * Type: `Uint64`.
 * Default value: `2000 MB` ( `2 GB` ).

-Partition size threshold in MB from `10 MB` to `2000 MB`.
-If exceeded, a shard may split.
-Takes effect when the [`AUTO_PARTITIONING_BY_SIZE`](#auto_partitioning_by_size) mode is enabled.
+The desired partition size threshold in megabytes.
+Recommended values range from `10 MB` to `2000 MB`.
+If this threshold is exceeded, a shard may split.
+This setting takes effect when the [`AUTO_PARTITIONING_BY_SIZE`](#auto_partitioning_by_size) mode is enabled.

-This value is a recommendation for partitioning.
-There may be situations where partitioning will not occur, even if an explicit size is specified.
+This value serves as a recommendation for partitioning.
+Partitioning may sometimes not occur even if the configured size is exceeded.

 #### AUTO_PARTITIONING_MIN_PARTITIONS_COUNT {#auto_partitioning_min_partitions_count}